How to understand what your career aspirations are?

-For professionals looking at a mid-career switch, defining future professional goals may seem like a challenging task, but being authentic about your circumstances will benefit you.
+Defining future professional goals may seem challenging for professionals looking at a mid-career switch, but being authentic about your circumstances will benefit you.

 Career aspirations example for mid-career switch professionals:

-“After over 10 years in the banking industry at the executive level, I’ve decided to switch to the IT sector.
-I’m aiming to grow my foundational skills before finding my niche interest and I feel this role will give me a head start.”
+“After over ten years in the banking industry at the executive level, I’ve decided to switch to the IT sector.
+I’m aiming to grow my foundational skills before finding my niche interest, and I feel this role will give me a head start.”

 2. Give an idea of your skills development plan